 - To carve the pork chop, first remove the crackling.
 Then stand the chop upright on the board and then insert your knife as close as you can to the rib bone.
 Run your knife down the chop, as close as you can to the bone.
 When the bone goes at a right angle, at the bottom of the chop, simply re-angle the knife, keeping it as close to the bone as possible.
 Once the bone is removed, slice the meat across the chop to your desired thickness, I reckon about the width of your little finger.

 - Mix the dressing well and spoon over the sliced-up chop.

 - Serve with whatever vegetables you have/feel in the mood for.
-I would point you in the direction of courgettes and fennel, roasted together with olive oil and garlic and a green salad with a mustardy vinaigrette on the side.
+I would point you in the direction of courgettes and fennel, roasted together with olive oil, garlic, and a green salad with a mustardy vinaigrette on the side.